Steve’s been in touch with a theme that is popular on the blog: model railroad logging layouts!

 A look at some of the house in the little town.

-A huge thanks to Steve – I do love an update.
+A huge thanks to Steve – I do love an update and it’s a great theme too.
+It’s no surprise there are so many model railroad logging layouts.

 If you’re looking for Steve’s first post, it’s here.

-And don’t forget, if you wan to make that start, just like Steve did all those years ago, the Beginner’s Guide is here.
+And don’t forget, if you want to make that start, just like Steve did all those years ago, the Beginner’s Guide is here.

 That’s all for today folks.